pbr-research/DigitalIcTester_database/README.txt

                 Goto Terminal and type:
                     sudo apt install git

-                Note: These Command may be changed for different Linux distributions.I tested it on Debian Linux!
+                Note: These Command may be changed for different Linux distributions.We Tested it on Debian Linux!

         B: For Windows users:
                 Visit following link and Download git latest version